-6 Effective Ways to Stop a Dog From Digging Holes
+6 Effective Ways To Stop a Dog From Digging Holes

-By: Wendy Rose GouldPublished:
+By: Wendy Rose GouldUpdated:

-6 Effective Ways to Stop a Dog From Digging Holes
+6 Effective Ways To Stop a Dog From Digging Holes

 Chewy Studios

-6 Effective Ways to Stop a Dog From Digging Holes
+6 Effective Ways To Stop a Dog From Digging Holes

 Dogs definitely have a way of giving you those apologetic puppy dog eyes whenever they’ve gotten themselves into trouble.
 But as irresistibly cute as they are in these moments, it’s hard to get past the frustration felt after your dog’s been digging holes across your lawn.
-Not only are holes a nuisance in terms of appearance, time and money, but this dog behavior can potentially put your pooch in danger if they dig themselves an escape route out of the yard.
+Not only are holes a nuisance in terms of appearance, time, and money, but this dog behavior can potentially put your pooch in danger if they dig themselves an escape route out of the yard.

 With that in mind, it’s important for pet parents to learn how to stop a dog from digging holes.
 The key is to understand why your dog digs in the first place.
 From there, you can zero in on the issue and curb the behavior.